nikomatsakis/babysteps/babysteps/_posts/2018-04-27-an-alias-based-formulation-of-the-borrow-checker.md

 [#47680]: https://github.com/rust-lang/rust/issues/47680#issuecomment-363131420

-Actually, this is the second or third rewrite I've done of the borrow check in recent weeks.
-In fact, this *specific* iteration is very new -- I dreamed it up the day before yesterday while brainstorming with aturon about shortcomings in the prior iteration.
-I'm going to explain it very "operationally" -- that is, how the analysis works -- but I hope we can lift from there to a more "semantic" explanation at some point.

-I want to emphasize that this is **work in progress**.
+Also, I want to emphasize that this is **work in progress**.
 This whole proposal may be fatally flawed and I may have to hang my head in shame for posting it.
-But I will say that I have implemented the proposal as a prototype, and it seems to basically pass our test suite, so I guess it's not *completely* off base. =)
+That said, I have implemented this analysis, and it passes the full test suite, so I guess it's not *completely* off base. =) Unfortunately, the performance of the current prototype is not good: it is even slower than the existing NLL analysis!
+But I haven't even begun to optimize yet, and I know I am doing some naive and inefficient things that can definitely be done better; so I am still optimistic we'll be able to make big strides there.

 Also, it was pointed out to me that yesterday, April 26, is the sixth "birthday" of the borrow check -- it's fun to look at [my commit from